dobladov/astro-blog/src/content/blog/srr-with-bun-and-react/index.md

 ## Routes

-Our routes can be very simple, in [src/routing.tsx](https://github.com/dobladov/bun-ssr-react/blob/main/src/routes.tsx) we have the following, note that we will re-use this file for server and client which is gives us a very clean way to handle our app with minimal config.
+Our routes can be very simple, in [src/routing.tsx](https://github.com/dobladov/bun-ssr-react/blob/main/src/routes.tsx) we have the following, note that we will re-use this file for server and client which gives us a very clean way to handle our app with minimal config.

 An `errorElement` to act as an [error boundary](https://react.dev/reference/react/Component#catching-rendering-errors-with-an-error-boundary).